ortexx/localizationjs/readme.md

 # About
 Localization module includes two classes:

-* Localization - main manager, includes all functions
+* Localization - main class

-* Localization.Locale - class to create a special locale objects
+* Localization.Locale - class to create a special locale object

 Any locale value might be passed as: 'en', 'en-US', 'ru_RU', {language: 'en', country: 'US' } or an instance of Localization.Locale